ekoontz/jaas_and_kerberos/README.md

 > as only a lunatic would be writing their own server communications
 > layer in these days of NIO and SOA.

 I partially agree with him here.
-The Sun Tutorial uses byte arrays as the network payload, which does indeed seem old-fashioned.
-I disagree however with the idea that network socket-based communication is outmoded.
-I elected to use Data{Input/Output}Streams, which provides an abstraction layer that avoids the low-level byte-array passing.
+The main problem of the Sun Tutorial is that it doesn't actually work: the code they supply simply doesn't function as-is.
+Also, it uses byte arrays with an array-length prefix to communicate between the client and sever, which is unnecessarily low-level.
+I improved this by using standard sockets but used `Data`{`Input`/`Output`}`Streams` instead of byte arrays.

+Using NIO, which allows for non-blocking networking seems to make the code more complex (compare the `master` versus `nio` branches as mentioned above), but indeed you'll likely want to use NIO these days for performance reasons (with traditional sockets, you'll have to create a separate thread to handle each client).

 # Prerequisites